 1) Karmacoma Bistro

-When we entered Karmacoma, Frieda Kahlo gave us a slightly sarcastic smile from a wall in the background.
+When we entered Karmacoma, Frieda Kahlo gave me a slightly sarcastic smile from a wall in the background.
 Something like “Dudes, you ain’t seen nothing so far!
 Just wait and see now! :))”

 So I just ordered some Hummus.